dcwds/todo/README.md

 ### State

 Some might consider it silly to introduce Redux in a project with this narrow of a scope.
 Why not the React Context API?
 Well, I just wanted an excuse to familiarize myself with Redux Toolkit more.
-I encountered a challenge where I had tried to use the `prepare` callback within the `addTodo` action creator, where I was assigning and incrementing a dynamic ID through a `nextTodoId` variable, however this made the function impure, and was difficult to test.
+I encountered a challenge in which I had tried to use the `prepare` callback within the `addTodo` action creator, where I was assigning and incrementing a dynamic ID through a `nextTodoId` variable.
+However this made the function impure and was difficult to test.
 I considered dependency injection but ended up changing the implementation to resolve the `nextTodoId` based on the `todosSlice` state value.